simboden/BVtkNodes/docs/BVTKNodes.rst

 - Create node setup as shown in the image in `Introduction`_.
 You can add nodes from Add menu or by shortcut key shift + A. Link nodes by dragging from a connector to another connector.

+  .. note:: Search bar at top of the Add Menu does not find the VTK
+     Nodes in Blender 3.6.
+Please use the Menu Search (shortcut key F3) instead.

 - Set **FileName** in *vtkXMLImageDataReader* node by clicking on the folder icon and select *head.vti* file.
 - In *vtkContourFilter* node click plus icon to add a contour value,